wambugucoder/SPRINGBOOT-RATE-LIMITING/ReadMe.md

 # SPRINGBOOT-RATE-LIMITING
-A Springboot Application that limits the number of requests sent using the _**token-bucket-algorithm**_
+A Springboot Application that limits the number of requests sent using the _**Token-Bucket-Algorithm**_

 ## TOKEN-BUCKET-ALGORITHM